Coastal Flood Adaptation Projects

 Nicomekl Riverfront Park

-Create a 3-km riparian park that incorporates recreation, traditional culture and natural values with flood attenuation features.
+Creating a 3-km riparian park that incorporates recreation, traditional culture and natural values with flood attenuation features.
 These features will include wetlands and habitat islands.
 The new Nicomekl Riverfront Park will employ innovative climate adaptation and mitigation measures.
-It will also provide opportunities for climate awareness and environmental stewardship.
+It will also provide opportunities for reconciliation, climate awareness, and environmental stewardship.

 King George Boulevard Bridge and Nicomekl River Sea Dam Replacement

-The adjacent 100-year old sea dam will be upgraded to improve flood and irrigation controls.
+Upgrading the adjacent 100-year old sea dam to improve flood and irrigation controls.

 Crescent Beach Storm Sewer Upgrades

-Continued expansion of perforated storm sewer system together with ground and road raising.
-This will provide efficient conveyance to manage stormwater runoff and rising groundwater levels.
+Continuing expansion of perforated storm sewer system together with ground and road raising.
+This will provide efficient conveyance to manage storm water runoff and rising groundwater levels.
 This project will be done in phases.

-Upgrade the dyking system east of 152 Street, focusing on the 3-kilometre reach of the Nicomekl River between Elgin Road and the 40 Avenue Pump Station, as well as the Serpentine dyke between 88 Avenue and Fraser Highway.
+Upgrading the dyking system including the 3-kilometre reach of the Nicomekl River between Elgin Road and the 40 Avenue Pump Station, as well as the Serpentine dyke between 88 Avenue and Fraser Highway.
 This will increase the area's resiliency to sea level rise and protect Surrey lowlands from coastal flooding.
 We will also replace the flood boxes at Fry's Corner Pump Station (7627-176 St) to protect the surrounding area, agriculture and highways from future flooding.
 This project will be done in phases.